Pritchard

 Roll: 1030; Page: 6A; Enumeration District: 41; Image: 99.0.

-Their daughter, Dorothy, remembers of life on the Pritchard farm: "To put hay up in the hay barn you used three slings.
+Their daughter, Dorothy, remembers of life on the Pritchard farm, and it should be noted that all of her recollections involve some sort of chore and hard work: "To put hay up in the hay barn you used three slings.
 They layered over each sling with hay and then it was raised and moved over mow.
 We had a hay loader that picked up hay and put it on wagon.
-Horses, Wagon and then hay loader in back to load wagon.
-Chains with elevator brought up the hay.
-Two horses on wagon and certain marks on wagon so you could see how much you had.
+Horses, wagon, and then hay loader in back to load the wagon.
+Chains with an elevator brought up the hay.
+There were two horses on the wagon... and certain marks on wagon so you could see how much you had.
 Someone was on back to distribute the hay.
 We unhitched the hay loader and drove up to barn to unload.
 I took care of the horses on the wagon.
 Most every load when I got older.
 Three slings distributed per wagon.
 There was a person in the mow who guided the hay over to where it would go and then let go the rope that opened the sling to drop the hay.
 I put the slings over the wagon and the last one on the bottom of the wagon to start the process over again.
 We had a hired man.
 We had 160 acres including the woods.
 There were marshy areas.
-So all was not farmed."
+So all the land was not farmed."

 The Pritchard farm in Michigan, circa 1915.
 The land is now the Chrysler Proving Grounds.